dtyryshkin7/marchaton-first/Challenges/Challenge-02.md

 - Main branch is protected from direct push and pull request requires minimum 2 reviewers to be approved!
 - Each crew member has their folder in the repo added via pull request

-## Hint
+< [!TIP]
+< You don't need to create Codespaces per branch, just create it on main.
+You can create branches and do pull requests within the codespace.

-- Review pull requests in GitHub UI, there it is implemented better, Codespaces are a bit confusing.
+< Review pull requests in GitHub UI, there it is implemented better, Codespaces are a bit confusing.

 ## Learning Resources